imballinst/imballinst.dev/src/pages/blog/lead-engineer-year-one.md

 Hello!
 Hope you are doing well.
 Things were pretty rocky for me past few weeks, mostly was super drained with interpersonal activities.
 If there is one thing to learn, I should have brought my trusty True Wireless Stereo (TWS) with me everywhere, so I can block out unpleasant noises.

 Anyway, in this post, I am going to write down what I have learned from my past year's experience being a Lead Software Engineer in a company with remote work scheme.
+This role covers mostly the Web area, so mostly frontend (UI) area and just only a bit about backend.

 I will try to be as anonymous as I can in describing situations.
 If you happen to know the context, then maybe you know, maybe you don't.
 Let's start!

 ## The beginning: people pleasing